 Morth: I go with what works.
 Now would you mind slipping into this skimpy silver suit?

-Implied through Fridge Horror when The Nostalgia Critic is kidnapped by the Game Heroes to promote T-shirts.
+- Implied through Fridge Horror when The Nostalgia Critic is kidnapped by the Game Heroes to promote T-shirts.
 He's pretty shocked and confused over seeing that he's wearing a "Hero" T-shirt, so that logically means he was stripped while unconscious during his time there.
 And his "Th—they're treating me well" is Blatant Lies so...

 - Not explicitly pointed out, but in the episode "Mad as a Hatter" a woman kidnapped by the Mad Hatter is dressed as the title character of Alice in Wonderland.
 It becomes much creepier when you consider that the Hatter must have undressed her and put her in the costume himself.
 Of course, he may have simply hypnotized her into donning it herself with one of his "cards".
 Considering that the girl is actually Hatter's secretary, on whom he had a crush, and how the Hatter behaved towards her before he went bonkers, the second possibility isn't that far off.

-There's actually an inversion in the series where The Joker seduces Dr. Harleen Quinzel, and she puts on a harlequin uniform, becoming Harley Quinn, then breaks him out of Arkham.
+- There's actually an inversion in the series where The Joker seduces Dr. Harleen Quinzel, and she puts on a harlequin uniform, becoming Harley Quinn, then breaks him out of Arkham.
 True that Harley put that outfit on of her own free will, but when you think about it, that outfit represents the fact that Harley has become a slave to the Joker out of love.
 One thing's for sure, every villain in history that's tried to seduce the girl and failed would envy the Joker's success with Harley.

-In "Baby-Doll", the actress who played Baby's teenage sister is kidnapped, knocked out, and wakes up in her old bedroom set... dressed in her old costume.
+- In "Baby-Doll", the actress who played Baby's teenage sister is kidnapped, knocked out, and wakes up in her old bedroom set... dressed in her old costume.
 Hopefully, Baby had her one henchwoman Mim dress "Sister Susie" instead of her two male thugs.

-Maxine Gibson spends the Batman Beyond episode "Curse of Kobra, part 2" in a white Bare Your Midriff top and dress.
+- Maxine Gibson spends the Batman Beyond episode "Curse of Kobra, part 2" in a white Bare Your Midriff top and dress.
 Chances are that the two servant girls she subsequently beat up put it on her.

-Danny Phantom, where Sam is forced to wear the pinkest dress she's ever had the dishonor of seeing to please her future hubby Prince Aragon in an Arranged Marriage.
+- Sam is forced to wear the pinkest dress she's ever had the dishonor of seeing to please her future hubby Prince Aragon in an Arranged Marriage.
 She subverts this later on by creating her own bridal dress as a plan to escape his clutches.

-Happens to Sam again later, in a Brainwashed and Crazy fashion this time.
+- Happens to Sam again later, in a Brainwashed and Crazy fashion this time.
 The plant-ghost Undergrowth decides he likes Sam's nature-friendly attitude, and kidnaps her as his queen.
-The next time we see her, she emerges from a giant bud, dressed in leaves a la Poison Ivy.
+The next time we see her, she emerges from a giant bud, dressed in leaves à la Poison Ivy.

-In the 4th movie, Into the Wild Green Yonder, the eco-feminist organization does this to this to the guys.
+- In the 4th movie, Into the Wild Green Yonder, the eco-feminist organization does this to this to the guys.

 Zapp Brannigan: Ah, the fairer sex.

-Zapp tries to do this to Leela the first time they meet, but she refuses to play along.
+- Zapp tries to do this to Leela the first time they meet, but she refuses to play along.

-Korgoth of Barbaria: Korgoth in his travels meets a guy keeping a girl in a cage in his dining room.
+- Korgoth of Barbaria: Korgoth in his travels meets a guy keeping a girl in a cage in his dining room.

-Joan of Arc was charged by her captors with many things, including wearing men's clothes (a big no-no).
+- Joan of Arc was charged by her captors with many things, including wearing men's clothes (a big no-no).
 They first forced a pledge from her not to wear men's clothes, then while she slept stole all her clothes and left a man's outfit behind.
 She was thus forced to wear that outfit and subsequently charged with violation of her oath.
 It's also been suggested that she was insistent on wearing men's clothing as a safeguard from her guards raping her.
 Many historians are of the opinion that when she was forced to wear women's clothing, she was actually raped.